Why Do I Need A Will?

 Do I Need an Attorney to Make A Valid Will?

 The state of New York does not require you to have an attorney when creating and filing your will.
 However, having the assistance of an attorney during the process is the better option.
 With an attorney’s oversight and input, you’ll have a safeguard against any complications that may arise after your passing.
-An experienced attorney will be able to look at your assets and make sure that everything gets addressed in your will without overlooking any detail in the process.
+An experienced asset protection attorney in New York will be able to look at your assets and make sure that everything gets addressed in your will without overlooking any detail in the process.
 Consulting an attorney is an especially good idea if you have sizable assets and have complicated directions for how you wish to have them distributed.
 An experienced attorney is the best way to make certain that your wishes will be honored and your loved ones will receive exactly what you intend to leave them.
 The attorneys of Ortiz & Ortiz have the experience and expertise needed to help you lay out your final will and testament and ensure that it is followed to the letter.